-Seizing his opportunity once he realized they were within hearing distance, Harry began speaking to the snakes.
+Seizing his opportunity once he realised they were within hearing distance, Harry began speaking to the snakes.

 Draco and the Slytherins were completely caught off guard when they heard Potter start speaking in some strange language they couldn't understand, but that was nothing compared to the confusion they had watching the effect this had on the two snakes.

 Surprisingly, Harry didn't even bat an eye when one cobra decided to slither up his leg and draped itself over his shoulder.
-Behind him Justin looked like he wanted to bolt as fast as he could but found that he his legs were rooted to the ground in fear, while Hermione, Neville, Susan and Cedric were all watching Harry mesmerized.
+Behind him, Justin looked like he wanted to bolt as fast as he could but found that he his legs were rooted to the ground in fear, while Hermione, Neville, Susan and Cedric were all watching Harry mesmerised.

 "You're a… You're a parselmouth!" gasped Malfoy, as Harry smirked and whispered something to the snake that was still on the ground, causing it to turn around and turn towards the Slytherins.

-Four of them immediately ran for it, leaving behind Malfoy, Marcus Flint and Adrian Pucey to defend for themselves as the three Slytherins stood rooted to the spot, much like Justin Finch Fletchy was doing several meters away, watching the whole scene with wide eyes.
+Four of them immediately ran for it, leaving behind Malfoy, Marcus Flint, and Adrian Pucey to defend themselves as the three Slytherins stood rooted to the spot, much like Justin Finch Fletchy was doing several meters away, watching the whole scene with wide eyes.